 - Attending annual retreat to facilitate ease of transition.

-- Introducing new BPC President to officers of the University.
+- Introducing new BSC President to officers of the University.

-- Passing pertinent information about IUBPC and University affiliations to new Executive Committee and/or President.
+- Passing pertinent information about IUBSC and University affiliations to new Executive Committee and/or President.

 - Consulting with new Executive Committee on any relevant matters.